 To help answer that question, we’ve compiled a list of the most pressing challenges in e-commerce link building, and how to overcome them.

 Challenge 1: Dealing With Scale

 With demo pages, whitepapers, and varying tiers of product pages that can sometimes number in the hundreds, even a smaller e-commerce website will easily have more pages than the average non-e-commerce site.
 With so many pages to potentially link to, you couldn’t possibly earn impactful backlinks to all of them.

 The Solution: Focus Your Link Building on Strategic, Goal-Based Landing Pages

 This doesn’t mean link building can’t make a difference, though.
-All it means is that you will need to be more strategic about your link building, focusing your efforts to just a small number of optimal landing pages.
+All it means is that you will need to be more strategic about your link building, focusing your efforts on just a small number of optimal landing pages.